 Saturday, December 20, 2014

-An Excerpt of Flash of the Sun
+An Excerpt from Flash of the Sun

-Joseph, Marcel, the rest of the Free French Forces and the Allies knew that the Axis powers needed to capture Tobruk in order to push into Egypt and control the Suez Canal.
-With regrouping Axis troops threatening Allied forces thirty miles east of Tobruk along a line that ran thirty miles south from Gazala at the coast, the entrenched and equally regrouping Allied forces went about their business of fortifying their defenses in preparation for the anticipated show down sometime in May.
-However, while the northern defense around Tobruk was well prepared and well-constructed, making it almost impregnable to any advancing army, the southern part was not as tightly fortified, leaving it vulnerable to penetration from a heavy flanking force.
+...Joseph, Marcel, the rest of the Free French Forces and the Allies knew that the Axis powers needed to capture Tobruk to push into Egypt and control the Suez Canal.
+With regrouping Axis troops threatening Allied forces thirty miles east of Tobruk along a line that ran thirty miles south from Gazala at the coast, the entrenched and equally regrouping Allied forces went about their business of fortifying their defenses in preparation for the anticipated showdown sometime in May.
+However, while the northern defense around Tobruk was well-prepared and well-constructed, making it almost impregnable to any advancing army, the southern part was not as tightly fortified, leaving it vulnerable to penetration from a heavy flanking force.
 General Claude Auchinleck, the Commander in Chief of British Middle East Command and the overall commander of Allied forces in North Africa, expected the Axis to attack the northern part of the defense.
-So, he placed the better armed and better trained 8th Army there.
-Here he was outsmarted by Rommel who attacked Gazala on May 26, giving the impression that the north was the main point of attack.
+So, he placed the better-armed and better-trained 8th Army there.
+Here he was outsmarted by Rommel, who attacked Gazala on May 26, giving the impression that the north was the main point of attack.
 At the same time, he sent the cream of his forces to the south, thereby outflanking the 8th Army in the process.
 But Rommel’s plan to cut the Allied supply lines by gaining rear access to their southern defenses did not go as smoothly as planned because of Bir Hakeim.

-When General Claude Auchinleck asked General Marie Pierre Koenig, commander of the 1st Free French Division to relieve the British forces manning the fort in the oasis of Bir Hakeim, he never expected much from this diverse military unit made up mostly of French Camerounians, Chadians, and other Equatorial Africans.
-However, quick Axis successes against British troops south of the oasis made Bir Hakeim the next place to overrun in Rommel’s southern plunge that was intended to deceive the opposing Allied forces.
-Alerted of the rapidly advancing Axis forces, General Koenig readied his men in defensive positions early the next morning.
-So, when the enemy attacked, the fighters of the 1st Free French Division were prepared to do battle with the over-confident Axis forces.
+When General Claude Auchinleck asked General Marie Pierre Koenig, commander of the 1st Free French Division, to relieve the British forces manning the fort in the oasis of Bir Hakeim, he never expected much from this diverse military unit made up mostly of French Camerounians, Chadians, and other Equatorial Africans.
+However, quick Axis successes against British troops south of the oasis made Bir Hakeim the next place to be overrun in Rommel’s southern plunge that was intended to deceive the opposing Allied forces.
+Alerted to the rapidly advancing Axis forces, General Koenig readied his men in defensive positions early the next morning.
+So, when the enemy attacked, the fighters of the 1st Free French Division were prepared to do battle with the overconfident Axis forces.

 He remembered the first day of fighting at Bir Hakeim as the proudest day of his life as a soldier because they fought in a manner and with a spirit that was beyond their expectations, forcing the enemy to retreat in earnest.
 The 1st Free French Division did not lose a single soldier that day, but they deprived the Axis forces of four dozen tanks and captured ninety-one prisoners.
 It turned out that even though Bir Hakeim held out, the Allied positions just north of it fared much worse as those defending it got wiped out, thereby leaving them at Bir Hakeim isolated and under siege.

-Still, survival was the dominant thought on his mind as he battled the Germans and their Italian allies alongside his fellow soldiers of the Free French Forces.
+Still, survival was the dominant thought on his mind as he and his fellow soldiers of the Free French Forces battled the Germans and their Italian allies.
 So, when he found out the next morning that the returning convoy took Bruno with them because of the wound he suffered from enemy sniper fire just before dawn that day, he wondered what was going on.
 But that did not mean he was not happy his young relative would not see the worst of the fighting, which he knew was yet to come.

 Later that day, as he manned his position with a sniper rifle aimed at the desert night, Marcel scrambled to his side and asked him if he wanted a smoke.
 He declined by shaking his head.